South African National Blood Service

-The South African National Blood Service (SANBS) is a non-profit organisation that provides human blood for transfusion that operates in South Africa, with the exception of the Western Cape, which has its own blood service.
+The South African National Blood Service (SANBS) is a non-profit organization that provides human blood for transfusion that operates in South Africa, with the exception of the Western Cape, which has its own blood service.
 The head office of the SANBS is in Constantia Kloof, Gauteng, near Johannesburg, but there are blood collection operations in eight of the nine provinces.
 Western Cape has a separate blood centre, the Western Cape Blood Service.
 SANBS was founded in 2001 from a merger of seven blood centres, and was embroiled in controversy in 2004 over a policy of racial profiling for blood safety.

 The SANBS appointed Dr. Jonathan Louw as its CEO in January 2018.

 Dr Louw founded Healthwyse Consulting and prior to this, he was MD at the Abraaj Group (a Dubai-based private equity investment company).
 Louw was at JSE-Listed Adcock Ingram and Tiger brands from 2001 to 2014, serving in a variety of capacities from New Business Development, MD of Pharmaceuticals (2003 to 2006) and then Chief Executive at Adcock Ingram (2006 to 2014).
 He has an MB.ChB (1993) and an MBA (1999), both from the University of Cape Town.

 Dr Louw was succeeded by Ravi Reddy in January 2021.